bilgino/angularforddd/README.md

 # Application architecture

-Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.
+Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend architecture, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.

 ## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies.
-Nevertheless, to gain a better design we will bypass the traditional data-centric design and consider strategies like Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation:
+Nevertheless, to gain a better design we will bypass the traditional data-centric approach and consider strategies like Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation for frontend architectures:

 ![](src/assets/images/frontend_arch.png)

 ## Object-Oriented Design

-Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
-Object-oriented design allows us to approach a more human-readable code base, where the UL
-(Ubiquitous language) can help to design a better taxonomy and complex data types.
-It's important to note, that the Angular framework embraces both programming paradigms (FP & OOP).
+Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach might be better suited for TypeScript projects.
+Object-Oriented design allows us to approach a more human-readable code base, where the ubiquitous language can help to build a better semantic and complex data types.
+It's important to note, that Angular embraces both programming paradigms (Functional- and Object-Oriented Programming).

 **» Applying SOLID principles**<br/>